Shtrikh17/Calc-Info-Content/README.md

 # Information-content-calculation
-Program n Python for information content evaluation
+Program in Python for information content evaluation